YongCho/Minimal-Email-Client/README.md

     - arrival of new email
     - deletion of an email
     - flag changes (marked as read/unread).
+	- MultiPart Outgoing Email Assembly

 # Progress (Week 04/05)
 - Implemented handling of attached files in a received message.
 The program now scans the message's MIME body and extracts/displays all attached files (both binary and text attachments) when the user opens an email message.
 - Implemented UI to allow opening the attachment directly using the system's default associated application, or save them to the file system.
-- In-progress: Implement user interface to select files from the file system in order to attach them to an outgoing message (Yoo Min).
+- Implement user interface to select files from the file system in order to attach them to an outgoing message.
-- In-progress: Research and implement mechanism to embed binary/text attachment to an outgoing email (Yoo Min).
+- Research and implement mechanism to embed binary/text attachment to an outgoing email.

 # Progress (Week 03/29)
 - Modified the message sync procedure to re-download and update the existing messages instead of downloading only new messages.